 - Manhattan campus: A wide range of academic accommodations and services are available to students with documented disabilities through the Student Access Center.

-- Polytechnic campus: Disability Support Services assists students who require academic accomodations and other support services.
+- Polytechnic campus: Student Accommodations assists students who require academic accommodations and other support services.

 Take part in one of the many programs and services Kansas State University has to help guide you in your academic success.